beosbox-dot/Geofs-better-pushback/README.md

 # Geofs-better-pushback
-# CREADIT TO TOTALLY ELON MUSK ( THE ONE CREATED THE MAIN CODE )
+# CREDIT TO TOTALLY ELON MUSK ( THE ONE CREATED THE MAIN CODE )
 I only upgraded it.
 Please give a thanks to him not me.
 Information:
 - Redesign UI Panel